nteract/enchannel/README.md

 What if you want to serve the same HTML and Javascript for the notebook application itself while being able to work in a native ØMQ environment?
 What if websockets are fairly restricted in your working \*ahem\* *corporate* environment and you need to send data via `POST` and receive streaming updates using server-sent events?

 We'd need a nice clean way to abstract the transport layer.
 Since [Jupyter is messages all the way down](http://jupyter-client.readthedocs.org/en/latest/messaging.html), one way is to hook up a series of event emitters all with the same interface.
 That's [definitely do-able](https://github.com/nteract/jupyter-transport-wrapper).
-Instead, let's rely on Observables - asynchronous data streams, [*from the future*](https://zenparsing.github.io/es-observable/).
+Instead, let's rely on Observables: asynchronous data streams, [*from the future*](https://zenparsing.github.io/es-observable/).
 Observables are the multi-valued promise we've all been waiting for:

 <table>
    <th></th><th>Single return value</th><th>Mutiple return values</th>